jh-1607/LEDBlinkTrustZone/README.md

 ```
 - The above code is from "main.c" located in LEDBlinkSecure\secure\firmware\src
-- The implementation works by simply generating an interrupt every half second, changing an internal varible named LEDstate, which toggles the logic level of PA07 on each call.
+- The implementation works by simply generating an interrupt every half second, changing an internal varible named LEDstate, and calling LED0_Toggle() (when LEDstate is true) which toggles the logic level of PA07 on each call.
 ### Non secure implementation:
 ```C
 static bool volatile led_status = false;